Final Course Report

 The INTIME project (Integrating New Technologies into the Methods of Education,

 www.INTIME.uni.edu) was created in order to provide the necessary resources for methods faculty to revise their courses, model technology integration, and require pre-service teachers to integrate technology and components of quality education in their lessons and units.
 A consortium of five participating Renaissance Group universities has been working together in this project to create new learning resources and implement new standards for technology integration in pre-service teacher preparation.
-The basis of the INTIME project is focused around the Technology as Facilitator of Quality Education (TFQE), model that was established by the INTIME coordinators.
+The basis of the INTIME project is focused around the Technology as Facilitator of Quality Education (TFQE), model which was established by the INTIME coordinators.

 This project is intended to produce change in teacher education programs in three ways.
 First, it has generated new learning resources on the web to support new teaching and learning processes in education methods courses.
 New learning resources include video scenarios of PreK-12 teachers effectively integrating technology, along with components of quality education, in a variety of grade levels and content areas.
 These videos are accessible online nation-wide.
 Second, methods faculty in the five Renaissance Group universities who were selected by their content areas are revising their courses to model technology integration using the video scenarios and other online services provided by INTIME.
 Finally, methods faculty will share strategies for integrating technology and course revisions with other faculty involved.